erionc/langid/README.md

 ## Pretrained language models

-PLMs or LLMs (Large Language Models) represent new NLP direction which has become dominant in the last five years.
+PLMs or LLMs (Large Language Models) represent a new NLP direction which has become dominant in the last five years.
 They are based on Transformer [6] encoder and/or decoder architectures pretrained with large amounts of unlabeled texts in one or many natural languages.
-Fine-tuning the PLMs on specific tasks with labeled data creates very high-performing models for many NLP tasks.
+Fine-tuning the PLMs on specific tasks with labeled data creates high-performing models for many NLP tasks.
 The script plm.py fine-tunes Multilingual BERT and can be run with the following command:

 ```
 python plm.py